Having the right countertops can make a difference between loving and hating your kitchen!

 High End

-NOTE: Estimated countertop costs include design, template delivery and installation.
+NOTE: Estimated countertop prices include design, template delivery and installation.

 There is also a basic “fee” of $750 included with all price quotes – this is what most contractors would charge for Template Preparation.